A pooled special needs trust is administered by a nonprofit organization. The following briefly summarizes the services provided:

 Each beneficiary’s funds are placed in an individual sub account.
 The cash assets from all sub accounts are then “pooled” together, and invested as a group.
 Pooling the funds reduces administrative fees and increases the principal for investment purposes.
 Earnings based on the Beneficiary’s share of the principal are reinvested into each sub account.
 A financial record is maintained for each sub account that reflects all the activity in the account.

 The Board of Directors of Commonwealth Community Trust (CCT) selected Trust Company of Virginia (TCVA) to manage and invest the trust funds.
-TCVA is a federal chartered financial institution with trust powers, located in Virginia.
+TCVA is a financial institution with trust powers, located in Virginia.
 Trust funds are conservatively invested.
 The Investment Committee of CCT’s Board of Directors provides oversight and meets quarterly with TCVA.
 The staff of TCVA makes a presentation to the full Board annually and the Board of Directors votes on the Investment Policy.

 The advocate, named in the Joinder Agreement when a trust is established, has the option of receiving quarterly financial statements in the mail or accessing financial information about the trust account online at the TCVA website.